jsdevel/node-karma-jasmine-amd-example/README.md

 karma-jasmine-amd-example
 =====================

-An example testing AMD modules in the browser with karma.
+An example testing AMD modules in the browser with jasmine and karma.

 ## How to run?
 You can run the tests by doing one of the following: